4 Simple Reasons Why You Should Write Listicles To Promote Your Business & Find New Clients

-Today, the average person consumes more than 17,000 pieces of media each day.
+Today, the average person consumes more than 12 hours of media each day.
 When you want to be the one out of thousands to stand out to your audience, you have to deliver information in a way that is appealing and easy to consume.

 To accomplish the goal of standing out, there’s a new word that you need to add to your business vernacular: Listicle.